Pac-Dessert1436/vbPixelGameEngine.Maui/README.md

 - Latest Update: Renamed the `Randoms.vb` module to `GameMath.vb`, and added new core functions including Minkowski distance, vector rotation, and vector reflection.
   - The Minkowski distance serves as a generalization of common distance metrics: Manhattan distance, Euclidean distance (i.e., straight-line distance), and Chebyshev distance.
   - Vector rotation and vector reflection are implemented as extension methods for seamless integration with existing vector operations.
+  - The newly added Jaccard distance is useful for measuring the extent of overlap between rectangles.
 ```vb
 ' In `GameMath.vb`, the Minkowski distance is defined as follows (not an extension method).
 Public Function MinkoDist(vec1 As Vf2d, vec2 As Vf2d, p As Integer) As Single